perrette/iis/README.md

 Define some model to estimate.

-- a forward function to integrate the model:
+- a forward function to integrate the model, here 2-param into scalar:

         def mymodel(params):
             """User-defined model with two parameters

             Parameters
             ----------
-            params : numpy.ndarray 1-D
+            params : 1-D numpy.ndarray of size 2

             Returns
             -------
             state : float
-                return value (could also be an array)
+                return value
             """
             return params[0] + params[1]*2